 When Ozzy Osbourne Bit Off the Heads of Two Doves

 An event intended to promote goodwill with his label went horribly wrong.

 How Judas Priest Came Into Their Own With ‘Sad Wings of Destiny’

 Heavy metal may have first roared into existence circa 1970, but it was Judas Priest who ushered in the second wave of metal bands.

 This sophomore album now stands as a widely praised, towering achievement in heavy-rock history.

 How Def Leppard Began Their Journey to Stardom

 They were already being touted among the most promising bands of the New Wave of British Heavy Metal when 'On Through the Night' arrived.

 Top 10 George Martin Non-Beatles Records

-George Martin became history’s best-known record producer via his work with the Beatles.
-But to underestimate his contributions elsewhere would be a grave error.
+He became history’s best-known producer via his work with the Fab Four.
+But don't underestimate his other contributions.